International Bancshares Corporation research snapshot

 information Richness

 A-level information richness.
 International Bancshares has decades of SEC filings, quarterly earnings releases, proxy statements, regulatory capital disclosures, and FDIC call report data.
-S&P Global ranked IBOC as the Best Performing U.S. Public Bank with more than $10 billion in assets for 2023.
+S&P Global Market Intelligence ranked IBOC as the Best Performing U.S. Public Bank with more than $10 billion in assets for 2023, a recognition that reflects a long track record of profitability.

 bias Check